medvedevgroup/SibeliaZ/README.md

 SibeliaZ usage
 ==============
-SibeliaZ takes a FASTA file as an input.
-The simplest way to run SibeliaZ is to enter the following command:
+SibeliaZ takes a collection of FASTA file as an input.
+The simplest way to run SibeliaZ is to run the following command:

 	sibeliaz -f <memory amount in GB>  <input FASTA files>